1. Software Toolchain Setup

 Info : Listening on port 4444 for telnet connections

-19.3.
+14.3.
 Debugging with GDB

 Together with a third-party plugin the processor’s SVD file can be imported right into GDB to allow comfortable debugging of peripheral/IO devices (see https://github.com/stnolting/neorv32/discussions/656).

-This guide uses the simple "blink example" from sw/example/demo_blink_led as simplified test application to show the basics of in-system debugging.
+This guide uses the simple "blink example" from sw/example/demo_blink_led as test application to show the basics of in-system debugging.

-Listing 13.
+Listing 14.
 Compile the test application

-.../neorv32/sw/example/demo_blink_led$ make MARCH=rv32i USER_FLAGS+=-g clean_all all
+neorv32/sw/example/demo_blink_led$ make clean_all all

-This will generate an ELF file main.elf that contains all the symbols required for debugging.
-Furthermore, an assembly listing file main.asm is generated that we will use to define breakpoints.
+Beyond others, this will generate an ELF file main.elf that contains all the symbols required for debugging.
+Open another terminal in sw/example/demo_blink_led and start gdb.

-Listing 14.
+Listing 15.
 Starting GDB (on Linux (Ubuntu on Windows))

 .../neorv32/sw/example/demo_blink_led$ riscv32-unknown-elf-gdb